-- Parent Involvement: Increase/maintain in percentage of teachers and parents satisfied with parental involvement in decisions about their child's education.
-Local - Stakeholder Engagement: Evidence of stakeholders (students, staff, parents, community/business) communicating, collaborating, thinking critically, solving problems, and having a voice in education planning and decision making through engagement opportunities. - O What stakeholders were involved? - o How were they engaged? - o How results and related information were shared? - O What actions were taken based on input provided? - How were obligations met under the School Councils Regulation to provide school councils the opportunity to provide advice on development of education plan and annual education results report and to share results from local and provincial measures? - Evidence of Principles and Practices that tell the story of learning and that provides assurance of continuous improvement and student growth and achievement.
+- Stakeholder Engagement: Evidence of stakeholders (students, staff, parents, community/business) communicating, collaborating, thinking critically, so lving problems, and having a voice in education planning and decision making through engagement opportunities. - What stakeholders were involved? - How were they engaged? - How results and related information were shared? - What actions were taken based on input provided? - How were obligations met under the School Councils Regulation to provide school councils the opportunity to provide advice on development of education plan and annual education results report and to share results from local and provincial measures? - Evidence of Principles and Practices that tell the story of learning and that provides assurance of continuous improvement and student growth and achievement.

-Provincial and Local Measures: 4-Year trend results analysis (where available and appropriate)

-Impact and effectiveness of strategies implemented in achieving goal

-Strategies Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented - Creation of Student Council in addition to Student Matters Team where students engage with school data - Open, honest and regular opportunity for students to engage directly with the administrative team around strengths and areas for refinement in the school Engaging student leadership opportunities Student Council is not running this year.
+Evidence and Key Insights Provincial and Local Measures: 4-Year trend results analysis (where available and appropriate) Impact and effectiveness of strategies implemented in achieving goal Strategies Strategies are actions taken to achieve priorities and outcomes that are based on best evidence/research and professional judgement Evaluation Impact of strategies implemented Student Engagement: Creation of Student Council in addition to Student Matters Team where students engage with school data Open, honest and regular opportunity for students to engage directly with the administrative team around strengths and areas for refinement in the school.
+Engaging student leadership opportunities School Council is not running this year.
 Student Matters team is strong and engaged.
-Students enjoy multiple student leadership opportunities Embedded staff learning time in the school day Regular check ins (formal and informal) to determine both professional and personal wellbeing of our team Weekly briefings to keep staff informed of school happening Revisiting vision, mission and values Teachers are able to meet regularly to discuss and improve their practice Staff know and live the Blackie Moto: Believe, Belong, Become Staff are often found laughing and sharing together in the staff room Parent Engagement: - Time during school council meetings to update families on Ed.
+Students enjoy multiple student leadership opportunities Staff Engagement: Embedded staff learning time in the school day Regular check ins (formal and informal) to determine both professional and personal wellbeing of our team Weekly briefings to keep staff informed of school happening Revisiting vision, mission and values Teachers are able to meet regularly to discuss and improve their practice Staff know and live the Blackie Moto: Believe, Belong, Become Staff are often found laughing and sharing together in the staff roon Parent Engagement: Time during school council meetings to update families on Ed.
 Plan progress and to gather feedback on learning and operations.
-As per AP 118 - Local measures to help gain an understanding of parent perceptions toward our school (Blackie School Learning and Environment Survey) School Council is fairly well attended.
+As per AP 118 Local measures to help gain an understanding of parent perceptions toward our school (Blackie School Learning and Environment Survey) School Council is fairly well attended.
 We are starting to attract newer families.
 Community Engagement: - Regular meetings with Blackie Community Association, Blackie Ag Society and Blackie Lions Club in order to continually monitor how the school and community groups can support each other.
 This will be of particular importance now that modernization is complete and we are sharing the physical space.
 Not in place as of yet.
-Communications:

-- Sense of community and tradition - All voices are heard and valued
+Communications: Areas of Strength: Sense of community and tradition All voices are heard and valued